department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-10-EZR MVP Usability/research-plan.md

 *Questions about how to set up your research study?
 Reach out in the #research-ops Slack channel.*

 ## Background
-Briefly describe the background of your product.
-Consider:
-- What problem is your product trying to solve?
-- Where is your product situated on VA.gov? (ex: auth vs. unauth)
-- What is Veterans’ familiarity with this tool?
-Is this a new product or an iteration on an existing one?

-The 1010-EZR is a new online version of a currently paper-only form.
-It's used to update personal information for Veterans currently enrolled in health care benefits.
+The Health Benefits Update Form (10-10EZR) is a new online version of a currently paper-only form.
+It's used to update personal, insurance, or financial information for Veterans currently enrolled in health care benefits.
 Most commonly, this looks like adding or removing a dependent or updating income information.
 We will be usability testing the MVP version of the new online form to ensure it meets the needs of VA.gov users.
+The form contains 4 sections, and for MVP, must be completed and submitted in its entirety to be processed.
+The four main sections are:
+- Veteran information
+- Household financial information
+- Insurance information
+- Review
+This MVP effort will go through the collaboration cycle and this study will happen post the midpoint review.

 ### What problem is your product trying to solve?
 Veterans who want to provide updates to their personal information for increasing or maintaining their health benefits are burdened with the manual processes of calling VA, mailing in a paper form and/or visiting a facility.
 This is driven by the lack of an online experience and pathway to provide these updates at a more convenient time and place for the Veteran.
 For Veterans who must provide these updates annually, the burden is multiplied.
 More information available in the [product outline - 10-10EZR Health Benefits Update form](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/application/va-application/EZ(R)%20Update%20Capabilities/10-10EZR%20Product%20Brief%20(standalone%20form).md)).